nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 ## <a id="terms"></a> Terms for the Chapter

-* Independent Random Samples: Samples selected from two populations in such a way that the elements making up one sample are chosen indepdently of the elements making up the other sample.
+* **Independent Random Samples**: Samples selected from two populations in such a way that the elements making up one sample are chosen indepdently of the elements making up the other sample.

-* Matched Samples: Samples in which each data value of one sample is matched with a corresponding data value of the other sample.
+* **Matched Samples**: Samples in which each data value of one sample is matched with a corresponding data value of the other sample.

-* Pooled Estimator of p: An estimator of a population proportion obtained by computing a weighted average of the point estimators obtained from two independent samples.
+* **Pooled Estimator of p**: An estimator of a population proportion obtained by computing a weighted average of the point estimators obtained from two independent samples.

 ## <a id="formulas"></a>Formulas for this chapter